Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

 How Bi Erasure and Biphobia Negatively Affect Bi Individuals

-Bi erasure and biphobia have many negative affects on the wellbeing of bi individuals.
+Bi erasure and biphobia have many negative effects on the wellbeing of bi individuals.
 Bi men and women statistically have poorer mental health, as well as physical health.
 Bi people tend to feel more socially isolated than other members of the LGBT+ community and straight people.

 With the rise of LGBT+ social movements, people with minority sexual identities have developed their own “culture.”
 Bi people, however, often feel “trapped between two cultures,” somewhere between straight and gay (Weinberg, 1994).
 The need for a cultural community is important for feelings of belonging, but bisexuals often lack this sense of community within the LGBT+ community.
 This sense of isolation, lack of social support, and discrimination from both the LGBT+ and straight communities can lead to poorer health outcomes for bi men and women.

 Studies have shown that bisexuals suffer from poorer mental health than gay, lesbian, and straight individuals (Voss, 2014).
 Bi individuals are at a higher risk for alcohol and substance abuse.
 Bi women are at the highest risk for alcohol abuse compared to heterosexual and homosexual women (New Hope Recovery Center, 2014).
-Bisexual are also at a higher risk for developing anxiety, depression, and other mental health issues than are heterosexuals and homosexuals (New Hope Recovery Center, 2014).
+Bisexuals are also at a higher risk for developing anxiety, depression, and other mental health issues than are heterosexuals and homosexuals (New Hope Recovery Center, 2014).

 What Can Be Done to End Bi Erasure and Biphobia?